Global Rally Slows, But Optimism Over Vaccine Remains High

 The big rally for markets worldwide is slowing on Tuesday, but optimism remains high that the global economy may still be on track for a return to normal.

-The S&P 500 was 0.1% higher, as of 12:10 p.m.
-Eastern time, after reversing a small loss from earlier.
-The relatively small movement, though, belies a lot of churning going on underneath the surface.
-Roughly three out of five stocks in the index were rising, but losses for some of the market's largest and most influential stocks were nearly offsetting them.
+The S&P 500 was 0.3% lower as of 2:18 p.m.
+Eastern time, after erasing much of an earlier loss.
+The relatively small movement, though, belies a lot of churning underneath.
+The majority of stocks in the index were rising, while losses for some of the largest and most influential stocks were offsetting them.

 Health